-Fortunately, there are a few things you can do to reduce asthma triggers and the chance of having asthma symptoms or an attack this winter season:
+Fortunately, there are a few things you can do to reduce your exposure to cold weather asthma triggers and the chance of having asthma symptoms or an attack this winter season:

 - Wear a scarf or face mask over your mouth and nose.
 This will help warm and humidify the air you breathe.